IV. Customer Analysis

 |Target Population by Income|

 |Income $150,000 to $199,999||12.20%||11.11%|

 The Company will primarily target the following four customer segments:

 - Landlords: Owners of apartment buildings, multi-unit homes, condominium complexes, and small homes are included in this group when they seek to rent out a portion or all of their space.
-This group includes both professional landlords who earn their primary income from real estate rentals and landlords who are capitalizing on excess space to earn extra money.
-Landlords value a real estate broker who can comment on the proper pricing of a rental, who finds tenants quickly and efficiently, and who can take over much of the work of showing apartments and answering tenant questions before rentals are finalized.
+This group includes both professional landlords who earn their primary income from residential rentals and landlords who are capitalizing on excess space to earn extra money.
+Landlords value a transitional housing agency that finds tenants quickly and efficiently.